Working Designs

 Working Designs was an American video game publisher that specialized in the localization of Japanese role-playing video games, strategy video games and top-down shooters for various platforms.
 Though the company had published many cult hits, it was known best to fans as the long-time exclusive North American publisher of the Lunar series.
-The company was one of the few game publishers that attempted to bridge the cultural gap between the Japanese and American video game industries during the 1990s with an eclectic selection of releases from various genres, and was also one of the earliest American publishers to make use of the CD-ROM format for full, spoken English dialogue in their titles at a time when voice acting was not a common feature in most mainstream games.
+The company was one of the few game publishers that attempted to bridge the cultural gap between the Japanese and American video game industries during the 1990s with an eclectic selection of releases from various genres, and was also one of the earliest American publishers to make use of the CD-ROM format for full, spoken English dialogue in its titles at a time when voice acting was not a common feature in most mainstream games.

 On December 12, 2005, Victor Ireland, President of Working Designs, announced via the company's message board that it was closing its doors.
 He later started a new company called Gaijinworks in 2006.

 History

 Working Designs was initially founded as a software company focusing on logging management software for the IBM PC.
 After lead programmer Todd Mark's death in 1988, Victor Ireland was hired to complete Mark's unfinished work before transitioning the company to a game publisher in 1990.

 Working Designs published games for the Sega CD and TurboGrafx-CD due to the appeal of the CD medium, instead of the more popular cartridge-based Super Nintendo Entertainment System and Sega Genesis.
-The company released some of their games with premium packaging for higher prices.
-They applied foil stamps and extensive artwork to their packaging and supplied games with full color manuals with anime artwork and concept art at a time when many game manuals for Western releases were in greyscale.
-Also, every manual came with notes describing the translation process and procedure of their games, usually found on the last page of the manual.
+The company released some of its games with premium packaging for higher prices.
+They applied foil stamps and extensive artwork to its packaging and supplied games with full color manuals with anime artwork and concept art at a time when many game manuals for Western releases were in greyscale.
+Also, every manual came with notes describing the translation process and procedure of its games, usually found on the last page of the manual.
 Every edition of these notes closed with the signature phrase, "We're nothing without you!"

-Working Designs became known for their incorporating quirky, distinctively American humor in their translations.
-President Victor Ireland maintained that the company has always adhered as closely to the original Japanese text as they could while making it understandable to U.S. audiences, and said the addition of American-style humor was necessary to replace Japanese jokes which most Americans would not be able to understand.
+Working Designs became known for its incorporating quirky, distinctively American humor in its translations.
+President Victor Ireland maintained that the company has always adhered as closely to the original Japanese text as it could while making it understandable to U.S. audiences, and said the addition of American-style humor was necessary to replace Japanese jokes which most Americans would not be able to understand.